tetratelabs/istio-distro.io/content/en/faq/_index.md

 No. As an upstream distribution, Tetrate Istio Distro has no performance impact on Istio.

 ##### How often is Tetrate Istio Distro updated?

 We aim to release TID versions within two weeks of an upstream release.
-This is because it takes time to create the extra build types (such as FIPs, arm64 etc) that TID provides and to complete testing.
+This is because it takes time to create the extra build types (such as FIPS, arm64 etc) that TID provides and to complete testing.
 Where a release contains critical security fixes we apply our best effort to ship the release as soon as possible, starting with the most recent version of Istio.

 ##### How do I request features?